NestorPatricio/HauntedHouses/README.md

 # Inmobiliaria
-🏠An app to manage properties for rent, made in Python-Django.
+🏠A web-app to manage properties for rent, made in Python-Django.
 #